 Carmen Liu is a Principal in Control Risks' Compliance, Forensics and Intelligence practice.
 She is based in Shanghai and leads the China business intelligence team.
 Carmen specialises in strategic intelligence, commercial and reputational due diligence, dispute support, fraud and market misbehaviour investigations.
 Her project experience includes the real estate, healthcare and pharmaceutical, finance and banking, automotive, retail, aviation and shipping sectors.

 Recent tasks that Carmen has worked on include:

-Before joining Control Risks, Carmen worked for KPMG Shanghai as an auditor.
+Before joining Control Risks in 2012, Carmen worked as an auditor for KPMG in Shanghai.
+Her primary responsibilities included conducting substantive audit procedures and US Sarbanes-Oxley Act (SOX) control tests.
 Significant projects included an audit for a Hong Kong pre-IPO project.